-- Frequency and Number of Awards d.
-There shall be no more than one award given in any year; there is no requirement that any award may be made. - Selection Process e.

-The Board of Directors shall review nominations and determine the final recipient(s) of the award(s).
-The Board shall prescribe the forms necessary for making nominations.

-f.
-Type of Award The recipient of the James W. Miller Award will receive a certificate identifying the individual as the recipient of the James W. Miller Award, with statements on the award indicating why he/she received the award.
+- d.
+Frequency and Number of Awards - There shall be no more than one award given in any year; there is no requirement that any award may be made. - e.
+Selection Process - The Board of Directors shall review nominations and determine the final recipient(s) of the award(s).
+The Board shall prescribe the forms necessary for making nominations. - f.
+Type of Award - The recipient of the James W. Miller Award will receive a certificate identifying the individual as the recipient of the James W. Miller Award, with statements on the award indicating why he/she received the award.

 Additionally, a "continuous type" plaque that identifies the recipient(s) of the award will be maintained and displayed at each annual meeting.

+g.
+Presentation

-- g.
-Presentation If an award is to be made, it shall be presented by the CRCPD Chairperson, or designee, during an Annual Meeting of the CRCPD.
-(Amended March 2010.) - h.
-Custodian of the Continuous Plaque The Office of Executive Director shall be responsible for custody of the - "continuous type" plaque. - i.
-Title - This award shall be known as the James W. Miller Award. - i.
+If an award is to be made, it shall be presented by the CRCPD Chairperson, or designee, during an Annual Meeting of the CRCPD.
+(Amended March 2010.)

+h.
+Custodian of the Continuous Plaque

+The Office of Executive Director shall be responsible for custody of the "continuous type" plaque.

+i.
+Title

+This award shall be known as the James W. Miller Award.

+- i.
 NOTE: The first award was presented in May of 1994.
 Following is a summary of the recipients of the James W. Miller Award.

-1994 - Kathleen Kaufman

-1995 - Linda Plusquellic

-1996 - G. Wayne Kerr

-1997 - Cindy Cardwell

-1998 - Bernie Bevill

-1999 - Joe Klinger

-2000 - Thomas Cardwell

-2001 - David Walter

-2002 - Jan Endahl

-2003 - John Winston

-2004 - Debra McBaugh

-2005 - Mary Ann Spohrer

-2006 - Cheryl K. Rogers

-2007 - Cynthia Becker

-2008 - John (Jack) Ferruolo

-2009 - Frieda Fisher-Tyler

-2010 - Patricia Gardner

-2011 - Jennifer Elee

-2012 - Patrick Mulligan

-2013 - Isabelle Busenitz

-2014 - Patrick Daniels

-2015 - Shanna Farish

-2016 - Lisa Bruedigan

-2017 - Gary Forsee

-2018 - Kimberly Steves

-2019 - Ken Evans

-2020 - Angela Leek

-2021 - Regina Kissinger

-2022 - Rikki Waller

-2023 - Warren Freier

-ram - I eve el III: The Board of Di

-- 3. Awards Program Level III: The Board of Directors Award for Outstanding Achievement in the Field of Radiation Protection It is the goal of the Conference of Radiation Control Program Directors, Inc. (CRCPD) to assist the states and/or public in achieving a better understanding of, and protection from, radiation exposure.
+- 1994 Kathleen Kaufman

+- 1995 Linda Plusquellic

+- 1996 G. Wayne Kerr

+- 1997 Cindy Cardwell

+- 1998 Bernie Bevill

+- 1999 Joe Klinger

+- 2000 Thomas Cardwell

+- 2001 David Walter

+- 2002 Jan Endahl

+- 2003 John Winston

+- 2004 Debra McBaugh

+- 2005 Mary Ann Spohrer

+- 2006 Cheryl K. Rogers

+- 2007 Cynthia Becker

+- 2008 John (Jack) Ferruolo

+- 2009 Frieda Fisher-Tyler

+- 2010 Patricia Gardner

+- 2011 Jennifer Elee

+- 2012 Patrick Mulligan

+- 2013 Isabelle Busenitz

+- 2014 Patrick Daniels

+- 2015 Shanna Farish

+- 2016 Lisa Bruedigan

+- 2017 Gary Forsee

+- 2018 Kimberly Steves

+- 2019 Ken Evans

+- 2020 Angela Leek

+- 2021 Regina Kissinger

+- 2022 Rikki Waller

+- 2023 Warren Freier

+- 2024 William Dundulis

+3. Awards Program - Level III: The Board of Directors Award for Outstanding Achievement in the Field of Radiation Protection

+It is the goal of the Conference of Radiation Control Program Directors, Inc. (CRCPD) to assist the states and/or public in achieving a better understanding of, and protection from, radiation exposure.
 Members who have made significant contributions individually, or as groups, towards this goal may be recognized by the CRCPD for such efforts.
-This award is for achievement in a short time as compared with long-term contributions. - a.
-Criteria significant contribution has been made.
+This award is for achievement in a short time as compared with long-term contributions.

+The CRCPD will use the following criteria to determine whether or not a significant contribution has been made.
 The contribution on which this award is based shall have been made within the two-year period prior to the presentation of the award.
 The award shall be made to an individual, committee or task force for: